 Reading Time 9 minutes

-Acceptance Criteria defines from an end user’s perspective, how a particular feature could be used.
+Acceptance Criteria Definition: Acceptance Criteria defines from an end user’s perspective, how a particular feature could be used.
 It focuses on business value, establishes the boundary of the feature’s scope and guides development.
 These are unique to a user story and form the basis of user story acceptance testing which establishes the conditions of success of the feature.

 Acceptance criteria could establish boundary that helps to understand what’s included and what’s excluded from the scope of the user story.
 The criterion of user story acceptance not only informs the product behaviour in happy path scenarios, it also guides the user experience in the case if something doesn’t work as intended.
-It describes what would be verified by the tests.
+It describes what would be verified by the acceptance tests.

-When the product owner verifies particular user story acceptance criteria and the developed feature passes the criteria, the development of the user story is considered a success.
+When the product owner verifies particular user story acceptance criteria and the developed feature passes the it, the development of the user story is considered a success.
 Pass / fail type results allow AC to form the basis of creating tests that can be automated and executed.